UpStride/ops-scripts/README.md

 ## Build & Automation
-A docker container is built to ease the run of scripts herein on remote machines.
+A docker image is built to ease the run of scripts herein on remote machines.
+The docker image is released on docker-hub: